MichaelBelousov/nodelang/README.md

 # nodelang

-A language for parity with node graphs, particularly targetting blender's material and geometry node graphs.
+An almost completely unimplemented language for parity with node graphs, particularly targetting blender's material and geometry node graphs.

 ## ideas